rhkarls/hydrating/README.md

 ## General description and example usage
-Functionality is currently limited to fitting basic powerlaw rating curve, see below for examples of how once can interact with the hydrating api for basic fitting.
+Functionality is currently limited to fitting basic powerlaw rating curve, see below for examples showing different ways how once can interact with the hydrating api for basic fitting.

 ```python
 # imports for creating demo data